Rutgers, The State University of New Jersey

 Graduate Students

-Graduate program specialty directors or their designees serve as academic advisers for master's, post-master's, D.N.P., and Ph.D. students enrolled in each of the specialty programs.
-Students should contact their specialty director prior to course registration for any academic questions or guidance to ensure successful program completion.
+Graduate Program/Specialty Directors or their designees serve as academic advisers to students enrolled in their specialty programs.
+Students will be introduced to/informed of their assigned Program/Specialty Director/Advisor upon or shortly after admission.
+In subsequent semesters, students are encouraged to contact their academic advisor before course registration each semester to discuss any academic questions and receive guidance to ensure successful program completion.

-Academic advisement for students who wish to take graduate courses without enrolling in a degree program will be provided by an advanced nursing practice academic dean.
+Academic advisement for students who wish to take graduate courses without enrolling in a degree program will be provided by one of the Division of Advanced Nursing Practice Divisional Deans or their designee.

 Catalogs Home